phetsims/rosetta/doc/how-to-change-a-string-key.md

 it's not particularly easy, and the process includes a number of manual steps.
 This document describes those steps, and provides background information for understanding why the steps are necessary.

+In general, it's best to avoid changing string keys if at all possible.
+Once a simulation is published, translations start coming in pretty fast, and these translation files all use the string keys from the published version.
+If a key is changed on the main branch after publication, all translation files have to be changed too, but these are used to build the current version if changes come in.
+To be safe, you need to essentially turn off the translation utility and make these changes all at once, then turn it back on.

+On top of that, as of 2023 we are maintaining older versions of phet-io sims so that phet-io customers can link to them.
+If a string key is changed, the older version of the phet-io sim wouldn't know about by default, so we'd either need to leave both keys and their values around or maintenance release the older phet-io sims.
+Not fun.

 Background
 ----------